lyndskg/hc-ide/README.md

-HC-IDE aims to provide developers with accessible and eye-friendly coding themes for outdoor coding sessions, enhancing their productivity and comfort in different lighting conditions.
+hc-ide aims to provide developers with accessible and eye-friendly coding themes for outdoor coding sessions, enhancing their productivity and comfort in different lighting conditions.